Ren0k/Project-Atmospheric-Drag/README.md

 This leaves 12 values for every part that is involved in drag.

 **IMPORTANT NOTE**
+You might think, looking at the image, that the right (XP) and left (XN) sides are reversed.
+This is not the case.
-The right and left nodes are actually reversed, to make them XN and XP.
-Now the issue I had with this, is when you spawn a part it spawns upside down.
+In fact, top and bottom are reversed, and the image you look at is upside down.
-Note how the image is 'upside down' and that in KSP top and bottom are not as you expect, with the Z-Minus or ZN node being on the top.
+This was the only solution to line up the partGUI 'drag vectors' with the calculated drag vectors.
+When you spawn a part in the VAB/SPH, it actually spawns upside down with the top (ZN) node on the bottom.
+If this is still confusing, just remember that ZN corresponds with the top section.

 Drag Cubes for parts are saved in the PartDatabase.cfg file in the root KSP folder.
 If you look through this file, you can find all drag cubes for all parts.